HenyDayDay/WOE-and-LR/README.md

 2. Feature Selection: LightGBM, Xgboost, CatBoost.
 We We only recommend CatBoost when there are many categorical variables since it takes long time to run on CPU.
 The author claimed it run much faster on GPU but I never have chance to validate it.
 Hyperparameter: Bayesian Optimization

-3. Feature Engineering: OneHotEncoder, missing value imputation, Weight of Evidence, Special value special value cause significant shift in logistic regression. e.g. Experian used the larget number as special value, like 96, 97, 98,99 or 996,997,998, 999.
-However, the special value usually represents no trades or no activities which is similar to 0.
+3. Feature Engineering: OneHotEncoder, missing value imputation, Weight of Evidence, Special value. special value cause significant shift in logistic regression. e.g. Experian used the largest number as special value, like 96, 97, 98,99 or 996,997,998, 999.
+However, the special value usually represents no trades or no activities which is similar to value 0.
     missing value: we have seen performance of missing values change over years since these bureaus can collect more data for users.

 4. Modeling: Logistic Regression with regularization (e.g. L1 and L2)